-Amplitude and phase modulation generates two frequency sidebands symmetric around the laser's carrier frequency.
-The rate at which the complex amplitude of the coherent states is changed is directly reflected into how much bandwidth is occupied in the Fourier domain with the roll-off given by the lowpass filter defining the temporal shape.
-The first modulation technique, shown in Fig.~\ref{fig:quadraturemodulation}(a) uses up-conversion of the modulation to an intermediate carrier frequency $\omega$, such that the electric field is $E(t) \propto \alpha(t)\exp(i(\Omega + \omega)t) + \alpha^*(t)\exp(i(\Omega-\omega)t)$ with $\alpha(t)$ describing the coherent state amplitude.
-The receiver has to measure both sidebands, which is possible with homodyne and intradyne detection, see below.
+Amplitude and phase modulation generates two frequency sidebands that are symmetric around the laser's carrier frequency.
+The rate at which the complex amplitude of the coherent states is changed is directly reflected in how much bandwidth is occupied in the Fourier domain with the roll-off given by the low-pass filter defining the temporal shape.
+The first modulation technique, shown in Fig.~\ref{fig:quadraturemodulation}(a), uses up-conversion of the modulation to an intermediate carrier frequency $\omega$, such that the electric field is $E(t) \propto \alpha(t)\exp(i(\Omega + \omega)t) + \alpha^*(t)\exp(i(\Omega-\omega)t)$, with $\alpha(t)$ describing the coherent-state amplitude.
+The receiver has to measure both sidebands, which is possible with homodyne and intradyne detection, as later discussed.
 To avoid having to measure both sidebands and to enable radio-frequency heterodyne detection, one of the sidebands can be suppressed, leading to single-sideband modulation as shown in Fig.~\ref{fig:quadraturemodulation}(b).
-This can be achieved by appropriate modulation using an IQ modulator, which removes one of the sidebands by optical interference~\cite{Kleis2017,Jain2021}.
-The resulting electric field is given by $E(t) \approx \frac{\mu}{2}\alpha(t)\exp(i(\Omega + \omega)t) + \frac{\delta}{2}\alpha^*(t)\exp(i(\Omega-\omega)t)$ with $\mu$ being the modulation index and $\delta < \mu$ the effective modulation index taking the sideband suppression ratio into account.
+This can be achieved via appropriate modulation using an in-phase and quadrature (IQ) modulator, which removes one of the sidebands through optical interference~\cite{Kleis2017,Jain2021}.
+The resulting electric field is given by $E(t) \approx \frac{\mu}{2}\alpha(t)\exp(i(\Omega + \omega)t) + \frac{\delta}{2}\alpha^*(t)\exp(i(\Omega-\omega)t)$ with $\mu$ the modulation index and $\delta < \mu$ the effective modulation index taking the sideband suppression ratio into account.
 While the suppressed sidebands usually have around 30~dB lower power than the desired sidebands, their existence leads to a potential side channel that has to be appropriately taken into account in the security analysis~\cite{Jain2021}.
-Using baseband modulation instead, which is shown in Fig.~\ref{fig:quadraturemodulation}(c), can avoid this side channel~\cite{Hajomer2022}.
-Here, the up-conversion of the modulation is removed, i.e.\ $\omega=0$.
-However, to avoid the strong carrier and the laser noise close to the carrier, a highpass filter has to be introduced.
-This highpass filter has to be optimized to reduce correlations between quantum states to the largest possible extent~\cite{Hajomer2022}.
-An advantage of this modulation scheme is that it is the most transmitter bandwidth efficient, important for CV-QKD at high speed~\cite{Hajomer2023}.
+By instead using baseband modulation, which is shown in Fig.~\ref{fig:quadraturemodulation}(c), we can avoid this side channel~\cite{Hajomer2022}.
+Here the up-conversion of the modulation is removed, i.e.,\ $\omega=0$.
+However, to avoid the strong carrier and the laser noise close to the carrier, a high-pass filter has to be introduced.
+This high-pass filter has to be optimized to reduce correlations between quantum states to the largest possible extent~\cite{Hajomer2022}.
+An advantage of this modulation scheme is that it is the most transmitter bandwidth efficient, which is important for CV QKD at high speed~\cite{Hajomer2023}.